kingsoftcloud/packer-plugin-ksyun/docs/README.md

 ### Components

-**Don't know which builder to use?** If in doubt, use the [amazon-ebs builder](/packer/plugins/builders/amazon/ebs).
-It is much easier to use and Amazon generally recommends EBS-backed images nowadays.

 #### Builders
 - [ksyun-epc](/packer/integrations/kingsoftcloud/ksyun/latest/components/builder/epc) - The ksyun-epc Packer builder is able to create Ksyun Images backed by bare metal instance storage as the root device.